Defense Mechanisms: Your Power Moves

 The point that’s often overlooked, is that no matter which defense mechanism is activated, the goal is always to ensure your survival.
 The next time you feel the need to run away, or feel a rage-aholic session brewing, try to take a moment to recognize that your brain just flipped on your survival switch.
 It’s not a bad thing.
 It is what it is; a survival response.
 It’s there because you feel threatened in someway.

 However, when the switch turns on too often, it’s likely due to unresolved trauma.
+Trauma is the same thing as saying survival memories.
 Anytime your brain suspects there’s danger, it’ll switch on your defense system.
-With unresolved trauma, the brain is uber aware, and interprets benign events as dangerous.
+With unresolved survival memories, the brain is uber aware, and interprets benign events as dangerous.
 Living like this can zap anyone’s life of vitality.
 You don’t have to live a response driven life.
 You can get control back.
 We’d like to help!

 Steele, K., Boon, S., Hart, Van Der Hart, O. (2017).
 Treating Trauma Related Dissociation.
 New York: Norton.